 Jpeg Quality provides a balance between image lossy compression and image quality.
 The higher the number, the less compression in the image, but the bigger the file size.

-Wireless Network Cameras are compatible with standard 802.11 wireless devices, allowing you to install and operate a camera without running network cables.
+Wireless Network WebCams are compatible with standard 802.11 wireless devices, allowing you to install and operate a WebCam without running network cables.
 However, you must still run AC power to the camera, which reduces flexibility.

-Wireless network converters are available to convert a cabled camera to an 802.11 wireless signal.
+Wireless network converters are available to convert a cabled WebCam to an 802.11 wireless signal.

 If you install your camera remotely, where no power is available, you will need a solar collector with battery backup and enclosure for the power electronics.
 We recommend TyconPower.com for your remote power system requirements.